Dylan Hartley: International career

-Hartley was named as the new England captain under Eddie Jones for the 2016 Six Nations Championship, replacing Chris Robshaw.
-England went on to win the Grand Slam and win back to back 6 Nations titles.
-Hartley then captained the team who achieved England's first ever away series win against Australia in June 2016, and during the series became England's most capped hooker of all time, a record he would hold until being overtaken by Jamie George in 2025.
-Under Hartley’s leadership England went on to win a world record equalling run of 18 test victories in a row.
+Hartley was named as the new England captain by coach Eddie Jones for the 2016 Six Nations Championship, replacing Chris Robshaw.
+England subsequently completed their first Grand Slam for over a decade.
+In June 2016, Hartley led the side during their 2016 tour of Australia and in the opening match became England's most capped hooker, a record he would hold until being overtaken by Jamie George a decade later.
+Hartley scored a try in the next test as England won their first ever series in Australia.